How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Headset considerations:

 If you know how to optimize a gaming laptop for VR, you can push older hardware further.
-Small upgrades like extra RAM or a USB-C dock can unlock better usability.
+Small upgrades like 16 GB RAM, a faster NVMe drive, or a USB-C dock that supports DP Alt Mode can unlock noticeably better usability.

 Step-by-step optimization checklist